-In an old, new, and emerging world of front-end JS frameworks, Angular quickly established itself as a mainstream technology used by millions of developers.
-And this is due not only to a good release timing, but also because it offers an incredible structure, providing easy two-way data binding, MVC model, and a built-in module system, routing package, and dependency injection.
+In an old, new, and emerging world of frontend JS frameworks, Angular quickly established itself as a mainstream technology used by millions of developers.
+And this is due not only to a good release timing, but also because it offers an incredible structure, providing easy two-way data binding, MVC model, and a built-in module system, routing package, dependency injection, and other exciting features.

 General performance highlights

 Thanks to its MVC structure, Angular can split tasks into logical chunks, reducing the initial load time of a webpage.
 The MVC model also allows separation of concerns, with the view part being present on the client side, drastically reducing queries in the background.
 Also, communication with this tool works in an asynchronous mode, meaning fewer calls to the server are performed.

 - Two-way data binding: Angular replicates changes made to the model instantly into the views in an easy, efficient, and intuitive way.

 - Popular and well-used: Angular has a lot of traction in the field, with many communities and professionals supporting it.